filipelsilva/dotfiles-public/README.md

 leverage Neovim's LSP capabilities.
 I include a colorscheme as well (Gruvbox really is the best), and `fzf` is joined by Telescope, which is Neovim only and also works really well (warning: it is slower with large folders, e.g. your home folder).
-The plugins are manager using packer.nvim instead of minpac (a variable is declared before sourcing .vimrc to stop minpac from installing itself on Neovim).
+The plugins are managed using lazy.nvim instead of minpac (a variable is declared before sourcing .vimrc to stop minpac from installing itself on Neovim).